 Ray and his assistant, Brant Holladay, took teams of volunteer workers to Eastern Europe to distribute Bibles on the streets, in hospitals, in factories, in schools, and in nursing homes.
 The groups were comprised of pastors, deacons, housewives, business people, college students, and retired people.
 The team members paid for their own plane tickets, hotels, and food.
 By the year 2001, the Rays, Holladays, and the volunteer teams had distributed one million Bibles to the people of Eastern Europe.

-2. Pray for missionaries for these countries: Bulgaria, Cameroon, Gabon, Greenland, Guadeloupe, Lithuania, Martinique, South Korea, Slovenia.
+2. Pray for missionaries for these countries: Bulgaria, Gabon, Guadeloupe, Lithuania, Slovenia

-3. Pick a country each week to emphasis.
-Sunday school, special reports.
+3. Pick a country each week to emphasize in Sunday school or special reports.

-4. Host a special service - 100+ Nation Sunday or A Night of Prayer emphasis.
+4. Host a special service such as 100+ Nation Sunday or A Night of Prayer emphasis.

 James Ray, International Representative for the 100+ Nations Ministry

 Dr. James Ray is available for mission conferences and mission emphasis Sundays.
-If you would like to plan a "100+ Nations" event in your church, you can contact Dr. Ray at BIMI, Phone 423-344-5050, Ext.
-2103, or you can email him at email@example.com.
+If you would like to plan a "100+ Nations" event in your church, you may contact Dr. Ray.